ocean-tracking-network/node-manager-training/_episodes/14_movers_notebooks.md

 1. Quality control `MOVING PLATFORMS METADATA`

-1.1 Visually check for any missing information and inconsistant or formatting issues in the **essential** columns?
+1.1 Visually check for any missing information and inconsistant or formatting issues in the **essential** columns (in dark-green backgroup color)?
 Column names and example data are shown as below:
  * PLATFORM_ID: e.g. `OTN-GL-1` (recommand in uppercase alphanumerics).
  * OTN_MISSION_ID: e.g. `OTN-GL-1-20231003T1456` (Note: otn_mission_id is an iternal unique identifier which can be constructed as `platform_id + deploy_date_time`).
  * INS_MODEL_NO: e.g. `VMT`